dr-robert-li/alexa_traffic_estimator/README.md

 • Automatically detects delimiters (tab, comma, or space)

-• Estimates traffic using a logarithmic regression model
+• Estimates traffic using a power law model

 • Outputs results in the same format as input with traffic estimates